EvanA4/BlackHole/README.md

 # BlackHole

-This NextJS application uses the Schwarzchild geodesic equations to numerically integrate the paths of light for real-time raytracing.
+This NextJS application uses a derivation from the Schwarzchild metric to numerically integrate the paths of light for real-time general relativistic raytracing.